APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

 - Verify geographic boundaries when distinguishing between on-campus and off-campus

 #### `policy_status`
-**Definition:** Whether the incident violated or complied with a campus policy in effect at the time (e.g., TPM, student conduct, anti-discrimination)
-→ `compliant`, `violated`, `combination`, `unclear`, `contested`

-**Special Protocol for policy_status:**

-1. **MANDATORY PRE-CODING REQUIREMENTS:**
-   - You MUST read POL-001, POL-002, POL-003, and PHIL-001 IN THEIR ENTIRETY
-   - Do not proceed until you have thoroughly reviewed all policy documents
-   - Flag any coding attempt where you have not completely reviewed these documents
-   - Review PHIL-001 sections on "Free Speech 101," "Myth Busting," and "What's UCLA to Do"
-   - Acknowledge: UCLA as a state actor is bound by First Amendment principles
-   - Understand that content-based speech restrictions face strict scrutiny
-   - Note the distinction between protected offensive speech and unprotected categories

-2. **DECISION HIERARCHY:**
-   - IF administration explicitly states a policy was violated in official sources:
-     * Code as `violated`
-     * Cite the exact statement with source ID

-   - IF no explicit statement of violation exists:

-     A. **TRUE THREATS/UNPROTECTED SPEECH TEST:**
-        * Review PHIL-001 section on "categorical exceptions" to free speech
-        * Check if incident involves true threats, fighting words, harassment that substantially interferes with educational access, etc.
-        * If incident clearly falls into one of these explicitly unprotected categories → code as `violated`
-        * Provide direct quotes from PHIL-001 showing why the speech is categorically unprotected

-     B. **FIRST AMENDMENT BALANCING TEST:**
-        * Even if the incident appears to conflict with policy language, it MUST be weighed against UCLA's state actor status
-        * Reminder: Offensive, antisemitic, or racist content is generally protected speech unless it rises to unprotected categories
-        * Administrative condemnation does NOT automatically mean policy violation
-        * When ambiguous: lean toward protecting speech in accordance with constitutional principles

-3. **DEFAULT DIRECTION:**
-   - In cases of doubt about whether offensive speech constitutes unprotected harassment/discrimination
-   - Code as `compliant` rather than `violated`
-   - Explain balancing test in justification

-4. **REQUIRED JUSTIFICATION FORMAT:**
-   - Confirmation of thorough review: "After reviewing POL-001, POL-002, POL-003, and PHIL-001 in their entirety..."
-   - Direct quotes from relevant policies AND from PHIL-001 regarding free speech protections
-   - Explicit First Amendment balancing analysis
-   - Clear reasoning for why the incident does or does not qualify as unprotected speech
-   - Acknowledgment of the high bar for speech restriction at public universities

-**Verification checklist:**
-- I have read POL-001, POL-002, POL-003, and PHIL-001 in their ENTIRETY (not just skimmed)
-- I have specifically reviewed PHIL-001's sections on "Free Speech 101," "Categorical Exceptions," and "What's UCLA to Do"
-- I have identified whether the administration explicitly stated a policy violation (providing exact quote if so)
-- I have rigorously tested whether the incident falls into a SPECIFIC category of unprotected speech per PHIL-001
-- I have explicitly acknowledged in my justification that UCLA is bound by the First Amendment as a state actor
-- I have distinguished between administrative condemnation and actual policy violation in my analysis
-- I have recognized that offensive, antisemitic, or racist expression is generally protected speech unless it rises to the level of unprotected categories
-- In cases of ambiguity, I have defaulted to protecting speech rather than restricting it
-- My justification includes explicit quotes from BOTH policy documents AND PHIL-001's free speech sections
-- I have included a clear First Amendment balancing analysis in my justification
-- I have NOT coded as "violated" based solely on the offensive or hateful nature of the speech
-- I have NOT equated administrative condemnation with policy violation
-- I have double-checked my reasoning to ensure I'm not defaulting to moral judgments rather than constitutional analysis

-#### `policy_status`
 **Definition:** Whether the incident violated or complied with a campus policy in effect at the time (e.g., TPM, student conduct, anti-discrimination), properly balanced against UCLA's obligations as a state actor bound by First Amendment principles
 → `compliant`, `violated`, `combination`, `unclear`, `contested`